Xiaohan5349/approw-docs-v1/docs/en/guides/authentication/extensibility/customize-id-token.md

 ## IdToken add customize fields

-You can use Approw's [Pipeline Capability](/docs/en/guides/pipeline/)to insert custom code snippets in the user authentication process and add custom `IdToken` fields to users.
+You can use Approw's [Pipeline Capability](/docs/en/guides/pipeline/) to insert custom code snippets in the user authentication process and add custom `IdToken` fields to users.
 For example, in the following example, we have added the `KEY` field to the user's `id_token` with a value of `VALUE`:

 ```javascript
 async function pipe(user, context, callback) {